From the stage to the office

 Melissa Doman, MA

-Melissa Doman, MA is an Organizational Psychologist, Former Clinical Mental Health Therapist, & Author of Yes, You Can Talk About Mental Health at Work (Here’s Why And How To Do It Really Well).
+Melissa Doman, MA is an Organizational Psychologist, Former Clinical Mental Health Therapist, Author of Yes, You Can Talk About Mental Health at Work (Here’s Why And How To Do It Really Well), and Founder of The Workplace Mental Health Method™.
 Melissa works with companies across industries around the globe – including clients like Google, Dow Jones, the Orlando City Soccer Club, Microsoft, Salesforce, Siemens, Estée Lauder, & Janssen.

 She’s spoken at SXSW, has been featured as a subject matter expert in CNN, Vogue, NPR, Fast Company, the BBC, CNBC, Inc., and in LinkedIn’s 2022 Top 10 Voices on Mental Health.
 Having lived abroad in South Korea, England, Australia and traveled to nearly 50 countries, she calls upon her global experiences to inform how she works with companies around the world.